 Would you categorize your last hospital visit as a “guest experience?”
 How often would you rate a hospital as excellent instead of just satisfactory?
-If not often, could it be because the hospital fails to offer an intentional Culture of Care?
+If not often, could it be because the hospital failed to offer an intentional culture of care?

 Why is it Important in Healthcare?

-To stay competitive, it is essential for healthcare systems to provide superior customer service.
+To stay competitive, healthcare systems must provide superior customer service.
 In order to thrive in the coming decade, hospital staff must proactively engage with the patient, going beyond the responsibility of caring for the medical needs, and embrace each person with genuine empathy and respect.

-How, then, can healthcare organizations ensure positive patient satisfaction ratings? – By leveraging technology and developing the necessary emotional intelligence (EQ) of staff and personnel to create a Culture of Care.
+How, then, can healthcare organizations ensure positive patient satisfaction ratings?
+Success comes by leveraging technology and developing the necessary emotional intelligence (EQ) of staff and personnel to create a culture of care.

 Where do We Start?

 A specialized culture of care can transform a patient visit into a positive guest experience.
 For example, Scheduling and Registration staff gather and enter personal patient data into the patient’s chart.
 This information includes name, date of birth, reason for the admission, insurance information, and more.
 These professionals not only create the patient chart, they also establish the patient relationship.

 By virtue of this initial encounter, these personnel are often the first “face” of the hospital to the patient.
 They become brand ambassadors.
 This interaction establishes ethos, trust, and confidence or confusion, concern, and dissatisfaction.
 Providing expedient care while establishing positive rapport with the patient can promote an exceptional patient experience.

 In today’s marketplace, patients have multiple healthcare options.
 One unhappy patient is more than one dissatisfied reference; a poor reputation can easily reach thousands through the power of social media.

 With this in mind, consider these five quick tips for transforming patient visits into optimal guest experiences.